pfbrowning/ng-modal/README.md

 export class AppModule {}
 ```
 ## Upgrade Notes
+* As of version 4.0.0, I've renamed my CSS classes from camelCase to hyphen-case
+for readability and added prefixes for specificity.
+As a result, if you were
+previously referencing my modalOverlay, modalWindow, or modalCloseBtn classes
+in your CSS, you'll want to rename those references to nm-modal-overlay,
+nm-modal-window, and nm-modal-close-btn accordingly.
 * As of version 3.0.0, the `allowClose` property has been removed in favor of
 `closeOnOverlayClick` and `showCloseButton`.
 See the usage section for details.
 * As of version 2.0.0, Angular 6 is required.
 If you need Angular 5 support,